Early Years Foundation Stage

 The EYFS Statutory Framework sets out the statutory commitments for all providers.

-The Ofsted Early Years Inspection Handbook (May 2019) provides outline guidance and grade descriptors for the judgements that Ofsted inspectors will report on when inspecting registered Early Years providers who deliver the Early Years Foundation Stage
+The Ofsted Early Years Inspection Handbook (September 2021) provides outline guidance and grade descriptors for the judgements that Ofsted inspectors will report on when inspecting registered early years providers who deliver the Early Years Foundation Stage

 Learning and development